Claire-Clémence de Maillé-Brézé: Life

 Claire Clémence was born at Brézé in the historical province of Anjou, France, as the daughter of Urbain de Maillé, marquis de Brézé, seigneur de Milly, seigneur de Thévalles, and Marshal of France.
 Her mother was Nicole du Plessis, the sister of Cardinal Richelieu.
 She had an older brother, Jean Armand de Maillé-Brézé, who became an Admiral of the French Royal Navy (La Royale).

+Her mother, Nicole began to suffer from the delusion that her bottom was made of glass.
+Claire-Clemence's father, losing interest in his wife began an affair with Madame Desvoirs, the wife of one of his servants.
+Claire-Clemence's mother would be incarcerated and died in 1635 when her daughter was seven years old.

+In 1633 the plague broke out in Angers, and Claire-Clémence and her sister were sent to live with their great-aunts Simone de Maillé-Brézé, abbesse de Ronceray and Yvonne de Maillé-Brézé.

 When she was five years old, her uncle, the Cardinal, arranged her betrothal to the French prince du sang, Louis de Bourbon, who would become the renowned general le Grand Condé, "the Great Condé."
-Under the pretext of educating her, she was taken from her family and entrusted to Mme Boutillier, wife of the Superintendent of Finance, who gave her a mediocre education.
+Under the pretext of educating her, she and her younger sister Marie-Francoise was taken from their family and entrusted to Mme Marie Bouthillier (née de Bragelogne), wife of the Superintendent of Finance.
+Therefore Claire-Clémence grew up at Mme Bouthilliers home at Caves et du Mesnil-les-Pars in Champaigne.
+In Mme Bouthilliers care was also Anne de La Grange-Trianon.

+It was said that Mme Bouthillier gave her a mediocre education.
+It was revealed that Claire-Clémence could not read or write very well, which was blamed on Mme Bouthillier not attending to her wards education properly.

-In 1641, Claire Clémence married Louis at Milly-le-Meugon.
-Louis, then the duc d'Enghien, was barely twenty years old and had already had several mistresses.
+In 1640, Claire Clémence was betrothed to Louis at Milly-le-Meugon. when she was twelve.
+It was noted that Claire-Clemence was still young enough to be playing with dolls while Louis, then the duc d'Enghien, was twenty years old and had already had several mistresses.
 In love at the time with Marthe Poussard (called Mlle du Vigean), he protested in vain against the marriage, but his father, Henri, Prince of Condé, forced him to wed Claire Clémence.

+The year following her betrothal Claire-Clémence lived with her older cousin Marie Vignerod du Plessis in her home Petit Luxembourg in Paris.
+This was partly to give her time to mature but also to give her some social polish.
-The marriage took place on 11 February 1641 at the Palais-Royal in Paris.

-As she married a member of the reigning House of Bourbon, she became a Princess of the Blood and had the style Serene Highness.
+The marriage took place on 11 February 1641 at the Palais-Royal in Paris As she married a member of the reigning House of Bourbon, she became a Princess of the Blood and had the style Serene Highness.
 After his father's death in 1646, her husband became the First Prince of the Blood, which was the most important rank behind that of the members of the royal family.